-Retirement or Really Living Now: Why Retirement Mentality is Detrimental to Enjoying Life!
+Retirement Living Now: Why Retirement Mentality is Detrimental to Enjoying Life!

 When it comes to living a successful life and creating your own life by design, it would appear that most Americans seem to miss the mark.

 This is especially true when it comes to the idea of “retirement”.
 That is the target where people feel that they can finally really enjoy life on their terms and have enough financial backing to live this dream.

 It is also somewhat of a myth as most never achieve this personal utopian dream.
 Some of the concepts that will be discussed have been brought up as well by Andy Shaw in his wonderful works on Creating a Bug-Free Mind.